St Patrick's Pontifical University, Maynooth: Maynooth Grant

 Following the controversy regarding the Maynooth Grant, the college received a higher annual grant from the British Government, as well as a sum for repairs.
 In 1845, the British government under Robert Peel increased the annual grant to Maynooth College from £9,000 to £26,000, and provided a capital grant of £30,000 for building extensions again.
 However this was controversial as Roman Catholics saw it as a bribe, while most Protestants were not in favour of the government funding Roman Catholic education.
 For example, the Anti-Maynooth Conference was hosted in London in May 1845 by Conservatives, evangelical Anglicans and the Protestant Association to campaign against the Maynooth Grant.

 Oath of Allegiance

 As part of the Act on which Maynooth College was founded, students and trustees of the college were expected to take an Oath of Allegiance to the Crown.
-Some clerical students did not attend since they objected pledging allegiance to the head of the Anglican church.
+Some clerical students did not attend since they objected to pledging allegiance to the head of the Anglican church.